nasa/Common-Metadata-Repository/README.md

   * The response headers include CMR-Hits and CMR-Took which indicate the number of result hits and the time to build and execute the query, respectively.

-#### Extenstions
+#### Extensions

-  * Besides MimeTypes, client can also use exetension to specify the format to return search results in.
+Besides MimeTypes, client can also use exetension to specify the format for search results.
 Default is xml.

     * `curl -i "http://localhost:3003/collections"`
     * `curl -i "http://localhost:3003/collections.json"`
     * `curl -i "http://localhost:3003/collections.echo10"`